Thank You for Hearing Me: Chart performance

-The song charted in both Europe and Australia.
+The song charted in Europe, Australia and Israel.
 In Iceland, it was a top-5 hit, peaking at number five in February 1995.
 In Poland, it peaked at number ten.
 In the UK, it reached number 13 in November 1994.
 It entered the UK Singles Chart at number 18, and the last entry was at number 72 on 1 January 1995.
 In Scotland, the single peaked at number 14 in its first week on the Scottish Top 100.
 The last position was at number 92 on 22 January.
 On the Eurochart Hot 100, "Thank You for Hearing Me" reached its highest position as number 51 in December 1994, after debuting on the chart as number 70 the week before.
 In Australia, it charted on the ARIA singles chart, peaking at number 114.
+In Israel, it reached number six.

 Music video

 The music video for "Thank You for Hearing Me" was directed by British film director Richard Heslop.
 It was later made available on YouTube in 2012 and had generated more than 2.2 million views as of early 2025.